ripienaar/free-for-dev/README.md

   * [resizeappicon.com](https://resizeappicon.com/) — A simple service to resize and manage your app icons.
   * [Rive](https://rive.app) — Create and ship beautiful animations to any platform.
 Free forever for Individuals.
 The service is a editor which hosts all the graphics on their servers as well.
 They also provide runtimes for many platforms to run graphics made using Rive.
   * [smartmockups.com](https://smartmockups.com/) — Create product mockups, 200 free mockups.
-  * [scrnshts](https://scrnshts.club/) - A hand-picked collection of the finest app store design screenshots
   * [UI Avatars](https://ui-avatars.com/) - Generate avatars with initials from names.
 Which the urls can be directly hotlinked in your web/app.
 Support config parameters via the url.
-  * [UI Garage](https://uigarage.net/) - Daily UI inspiration & patterns for designers, developers to find inspiration, tools and the best resources for your project.
   * [unDraw](https://undraw.co/) - A constantly updated collection of beautiful svg images that you can use completely free and without attribution.
   * [unsplash.com](https://unsplash.com/) - Free stock photos for commercial and noncommercial purposes (do-whatever-you-want license).
   * [vectr.com](https://vectr.com/) — Free Design App for Web + Desktop.